 Experiential Learning

 Learning about theories, concepts, and formulas in the classroom is just the first step of your journey at TWU.

 Bridging classroom learning with "real world" experiences allow you to apply what you have learned.
 This direct experience and reflection best describes Experiential Learning.

-You may extend your learning beyond the classroom with diverse, hands-on opportunities that allow you to make the most of your college experience and reach your personal and professional goals.
+Extend your learning beyond the classroom with diverse, hands-on opportunities that allow you to make the most of your college experience and reach your personal and professional goals.

-- community engagement (service-learning and volunteering)
+- Community engagement (service-learning and volunteering)

-- student organization leadership
+- Student organization leadership

 With Experiential Learning at TWU, you’ll find an opportunity to take an experiential learning-related activity and transform it into original, intellectually-compelling research through the Experiential Student Scholars Program.

-For more information, contact:
+For more information

 Juan Armijo